 Starbucks Drink Guide: Teavana Hot Teas

 I have worked as a barista for Starbucks for a number of years now, and I've learned to navigate the menu inside and out.
-I thoroughly love teaching new baristas and customers the basics and how to customize our drinks, and I've been working on putting my knowledge into guides to reach people outside of my store.
-Welcome to another installment in my series!
+I thoroughly love teaching new baristas and customers the basics about how to customize our drinks, and I've been working on putting my knowledge into guides to reach people outside of my store.
+Welcome to my installment about Teavana teas!

-Recently, Starbucks has discontinued serving Tazo brand teas in stores.
-Tazo is still an existing brand and can be bought at grocery stores and online.
-However, Teavana is now the brand of tea that Starbucks serves in store.
-Teavana has its own retail locations that offer a huge variety of high-quality teas.
-Starbucks selected a small selection of the most popular Teavana teas, and I will be exploring those teas in detail here.
+Starbucks no longer serves Tazo brand teas in stores.
+The Tazo brand still exists, however, and their products can be purchased at grocery stores and online.
+Teavana is now the brand of tea that Starbucks serves in-store.
+Teavana also has its own retail locations that offer a huge variety of high-quality teas.
+Starbucks offers a small selection of the most popular Teavana teas, and I will be exploring those in detail here.

 Pumps of Syrup